 If you live in a heat-sensitive area, your outdoor internet connection could keep you from accessing anything online.

-Some Western state Starlink customers found themselves without internet during a recent heatwave of temperatures at or above 110 degrees.
-The company’s engineers responded to Reddit complaints with, “the dish is certified to operate from 22° below zero up to 104°F.” With temps often soaring higher than 104, that leaves quite a few customers in the lurch during a heatwave.
+Some Western state Starlink customers found themselves without internet during a heatwave of temperatures at or above 110 degrees.
+The company’s engineers responded to Reddit complaints with, “the dish is certified to operate from 22° below zero up to 104°F.” With temperatures often soaring higher than 104, that leaves quite a few customers in the lurch during a heatwave.

 If you live in an area of extreme temps, consider getting a Wi-Fi hotspot added to your cellphone plan.
 If your ISP throttles or stops your connection for power outages or heat-related issues, you can regain a connection to the outside world with that hotspot.